hychn/hychn.github.io/md/gradschool/Application.md

   * [Sanjeev Arora]
     * [Implicit Regularization in Deep Matrix Factorization](https://arxiv.org/pdf/1905.13655.pdf)
       * Task: matrix completition, a model referred to as deep matrix factorization
-        * adding depth enhances an implicit tendency towards low-rank solutions
         * Leading to more accurate discovery
       * Our first finding, supported by theory and experiments, is that adding depth to a matrix factorization enhances an implicit tendency towards low-rank solutions, oftentimes leading to more accurate recovery
       * Secondly, we present theoretical and empirical arguments questioning a nascent view by which implicit regularization in matrix factorization can be captured using simple mathematical norms.
+      * Task: Deep matrix factorization, matrix completion and sensing
+      * regularization process that changes the result to be simpler
+        * adding depth enhances an implicit tendency towards low-rank solutions
   * [Ellen Zhong](https://www.cs.princeton.edu/people/profile/zhonge)
     * [CryoDRGN2: Ab initio neural reconstruction of 3D protein structures from real cryo-EM images](https://openaccess.thecvf.com/content/ICCV2021/papers/Zhong_CryoDRGN2_Ab_Initio_Neural_Reconstruction_of_3D_Protein_Structures_From_ICCV_2021_paper.pdf)
       * utilizing interpolation and smoothness of Fourier space to effectively sample poses and resolutions when evaluting the strcuture density model.